prathamsss/Car-Damage-Project/README.md

       1. Damage Vs Undamage Classification.
       2. Detection of damage along with its severity.

+Here are some Images of Detection and severity.

 ![Severity Identification](identify_damage_severity.png)
 ![Damage Detection & Most relevant case identification ](CarDamage.png)